taahakhalifa/Shippi-frontend/README.md

 ## Introduction

-Welcome to the Shippi mobile application, a vital segment of my full-stack software developer technical test!
+Welcome to the Shippi mobile application!
 This React Native application beautifully complements its robust back-end counterpart and aims to redefine the way users access and interact with shipment data.

 This application provides comprehensive functionality, with a seamless user interface that supports various operations on shipment data.
 Optimized for iPhone ONLY, the application leverages the power of conditional rendering.